geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-05/meeting-transcript.md

 What do you mean, we're on HIP?

 ##### **Nimlgen** [[00:05:23](https://www.youtube.com/watch?v=Xy3VCX7mi0o&t=323)]
-I mean, in benchmark, we have...
+I mean, in benchmark, we have..
 Oh, yeah.

 ##### **Geohot** [[00:05:29](https://www.youtube.com/watch?v=Xy3VCX7mi0o&t=329)]
-Because I feel like...
-I'm looking at dmessage now of Tiny12, and there's all this spam about, like...
+Because I feel like..
+I'm looking at dmessage now of Tiny12, and there's all this spam about, like..
 PCI stuff.
 So I don't know.
 I guess we do still have to maintain that.
 How's boot time at the USB?